Bournemouth 2019/20 fixtures: Team guide, kits, transfer news, TV info, stadium

 August

-25: Manchester City (h) – 2pm, live on Sky Sports and NOW TV
+25: Bournemouth v Manchester City – 2:00pm, live on Sky Sports and NOW TV

 September

-20: Southampton (a) – 8pm, live on Sky Sports and NOW TV
+20: Southampton v Bournemouth – 8:00pm, live on Sky Sports and NOW TV

 October